zooplanktonproject/rpi/README.md

 The setup was an early raspberry pi model b with 256 MB ram, writing serial to the [zooplankton transceiver](https://github.com/zooplanktonproject/transceiver) via usb.
 A later raspberry pi could be used by changing the serial out device path.
 Test run first without starting/enabling the systemd service.

+Another option is to store the json files on an SD card which the microcontroller can directly read from.

 #### Proccess gif RGB values